Sammontalbano22/DataStructureTemplates/DoublyLinkedList/README.md

 ## 🔗 How I learned Doubly Linked Lists

   Consider a web browser.
-WHen you hit the back arrow to go to the previous page it is able to do so because the current page holds a reference to the page previously visited.
-Because there are references to the the previous and next page, it is possible to navigate forwards and backwards because the chain is linked both directions
+When you hit the back arrow to go to the previous page it is able to do so because the current page holds a reference to the page previously visited.
+Because there are references to the the previous and next page, it is possible to navigate forwards and backwards because the chain is linked both directions.

   Head -> [Prev Page: None | Page DATA A| Next Page: B] <-> [Prev Page: A | Page DATA B | Next Page: C] <-> [Prev Page: B | Page DATA  C | Next Page: D]